 They are also required to sit the IMAT test that focuses on Biology, Chemistry, and Logical Reasoning and also has a few questions from Physics and Maths.

-Education in Italy can be quite expensive for international students, and Medicine is no exception to the rule.
+Education in Italy can be quite expensive compared to other options to study medicine in Europe .
 While some universities offer more affordable tuition fees, the costs of living in Italy are still high.
 Prices in the Boot are comparable to those in the UK.

 Most public Italian medical universities don’t have fixed tuition fee rates, but rather those are calculated based on family income.
 However, non-EU residents should expect to pay more than students from Italy or the European Union.
 Paid taxes and international treaties justify the lower tuition fees.